ttrobotix/RoboHero/Scratch/README.md

 TTRobotix RoboHero Scratch Plug
 ===============================

-with this plug you can control your RoboHero by Scratch.
+With this plug you can control your RoboHero by Scratch.

-Scratch X with RoboHero Plug
+RoboHero Scratch
 ----------------------------
 http://scratchx.org/?url=https://ttrobotix.github.io/RoboHero/Scratch/robohero.js#scratch

 More about this Plug:
 ---------------------
 http://scratchx.org/

+Native scratch have no HTTP API plug, Scratch X is a mod ver for Java Script Plug.

 How to save/load Project:
 -------------------------